Brazilian bossa nova pioneer Joao Gilberto dies at 88

 RIO DE JANEIRO (AP) — Joao Gilberto, a Brazilian singer, guitarist and songwriter considered one of the fathers of the bossa nova genre that gained global popularity in the 1960s and became an iconic sound of the South American nation, died Saturday, his son said.
 He was 88.

-A fusion of samba and jazz, bossa nova emerged in the late 1950 and gained a worldwide following in the 1960s, pioneered by Gilberto and Antonio Carlos Jobim, who composed the iconic Girl From Ipanema that was sung Gilberto, his wife Astrud Gilberto and others.
+A fusion of samba and jazz, bossa nova emerged in the late 1950 and gained a worldwide following in the 1960s, pioneered by Gilberto and Antonio Carlos Jobim, who composed the iconic Girl From Ipanema that was performed by Gilberto and others.
+His wife Astrud Gilberto made her vocal debut in the song.

+With his unique guitar style and modern jazz influences, he created a new beat that defined bossa nova, helping launch the genre with his song "Bim-Bom."

 "It was Joao Gilberto, the greatest genius of Brazilian music, who was the definitive influence on my music," singer Gal Costa wrote on social media.
 "He will be missed but his legacy is very important to Brazil and to the world."

-Born in Bahia in northeastern Brazil, he moved to Rio de Janeiro at a young age.
-Gilberto was influenced by U.S. jazz greats and recorded songs in the United States where he lived for much of the 1960s and 1970.
+Born in Bahia in northeastern Brazil, Gilberto moved to Rio de Janeiro at a young age.
+He was influenced by U.S. jazz greats and recorded songs in the United States where he lived for much of the 1960s and 1970.

+An entire subsequent generation of Brazilian musicians, including Gilberto Gil, Chico Buarque and Caetano Veloso, are considered his disciples.

-Journalist and bossa nova scholar Ruy Castro called the death of Gilberto a "monumental" loss.
+Journalist and bossa nova expert Ruy Castro called the death of Gilberto a "monumental" loss.

 Castro wrote in his book "The Wave that Built in the Sea" that Gilberto loved soccer and was a fan of the Fluminense club, whose games he liked to watch with a guitar in his hands.